Christian Living Lessons from Golf

 Golf ball

 1. Enjoy the scenery.
 Stop to smell the roses.
 Jim Sheard warns us not to be too busy to enjoy life.
-Jesus the Son of God as in Matthew 6:28–29 “See how the lilies of the field grow… Not even Solomon in all his splendor was dressed like one of these.”
+Jesus the Son of God says in Matthew 6:28–29 “See how the lilies of the field grow… Not even Solomon in all his splendor was dressed like one of these.”
 Being in grateful awe of God’s good creation sweetens every day.

-1. Anger does not help.
-Dr. Ed Young told of a PGA golfer who was angry and bitter all the time, made cutting remarks, and was known for his obnoxious behavior on the gold course.
-We who are Christ’s followers can’t be like that or we dishonor Him and make ourselves miserable.
-James 1:19–20 says: “Everyone should be quick to listen, slow to speak and slow to become angry, for person’s anger does not bring about the righteous life that God desires.
+We who are Christ’s followers can’t be like that, or we dishonor Him and make ourselves miserable.
+James 1:19–20 says: “Everyone should be quick to listen, slow to speak and slow to become angry, for our anger does not bring about the righteous life that God desires.
 Proverbs 29:11 says: “A fool lets fly with all their temper, but a wise person keeps it back.”
 Proverbs 14:29 says: Whoever is patient has great understanding, but one who is quick-tempered displays folly.”
-The Holy Spirit’s fruit is self-control and self-restraint.
-Are we asking the Spirit to give us growth in the Christ-like quality?
+The Holy Spirit’s fruit includes self-control.
+In many ways, self-restraint is the key to all growth in Christ-likeness.
+Are we asking this virtue that is essential to following Jesus?

 1. The little strokes count the same as big ones.
 Zechariah 4:10 says: “Who despises the day of small things?
 People will rejoice when they see Messiah.”
 Are we content to serve Christ in small ways as we await His return and His approval?
 Sometimes that’s all He assigns us, so He calls us to be faithful in little things.
 That’s a big thing to the Lord.